 Albert Michelson steps up to the plate

-His time at sea and musing’s about everything looks the same in a closed room moving at a steady speed as it does at rest were reminiscent of Galileo’s earlier findings.
+His time at sea, and his musing's about how everything looks the same in a closed room moving at a steady speed as it does at rest, were reminiscent of Galileo's earlier findings.

 The 20th century looms

 Light and electromagnetism were known to be interwoven towards the end of the 19th century.
 This would allow for further refinement over the next few decades.
 Physicists worked tirelessly measuring electromagnetic and electrostatic charges to gain a numerical value very close to those measured by Fizeau.

 Building on this, German Physicist Willhelm Eduard Weber suggested that light was, in fact, an electromagnetic wave.
 Enter stage left, Albert Einstein with his groundbreaking work in 1905.
 "On the Electrodynamics of Moving Bodies" showed to the world that the speed of light in a vacuum is the same in all "inertial" frames of reference.
 Not only that but it was completely independent of the motion of the source or observer.

 Einstein's calculations further allowed him to develop his Theory of Special Relativity providing the scientific world with the value c, now a fundamental constant.
 Prior to Einstein, scientists were in deeply entrenched in their quest for something called the "luminiferous aether".
 Such a seemingly strange concept was employed to describe how light actually propagated.
 The aether was once thought to be for "moving" light along throughout the universe.